GovTechSG/govtech-free-access/home.md

 Eligible GovTechies will be moved to a Central GovTech subscription for **Product Development Tools** such as GitLab, Jira, and Confluence.
 This subscription will be managed centrally through automation for GovTechies who fall within the eligible roles.

-This is a pilot initiative scoped to the Product Development teams in GovTech.
+This is a pilot initiative scoped to the Product Development teams within GovTech.

 ## What are the benefits?